heiths/telims_pipe/README.md

 Place telims_pipe directory in the maya scripts folder.
 Place userSetup.py in the scripts folder.

-On launch of maya a dialog should pop-up, click browse.
-Search for telims_pipe.
+On first launch of Maya a dialog will pop-up, click browse.
+Search for telims_pipe, click save.
-Click save, two new menus should appear (TELIMS, Comet).
+Two new menus will appear (TELIMS, Comet).

 You won't need to do this step anymore.